 Strength : 40% ABV (80 PROOF)

-Classic cocktails demand classic liqueurs and no liqueur is more classic than the Pierre Ferrand Dry Orange Curaçao.
-Crafted in consultation with cocktail historian David Wondrich and based on a 19th century recipe, it is a traditional French “triple sec” – thee separate distillations of spices and the “sec” or bitter, peels of Curacao oranges blended with brandy and Ferrand Cognac.
-The result is a rich, complex and balanced liqueur that will bring new sophistication to your Punches, Slings, Fizzesand, of course Cocktails.
+Crafted in consultation with cocktail historian David Wondrich, and based on a 19th century recipe, it is a traditional French “triple sec” – three separate distillations of spices and the “sec”, or bitter peels of Curacao oranges are blended with brandy and Ferrand Cognac.
+The result is a rich, complex, and balanced liqueur that will bring new sophistication to your cocktails.

 It is also delicious straight up or on ice.
-Aromas of orange blossoms combined with candied orange zest as well as toasted wood notes reminiscent of aged Cognac.
+Aromas of orange blossoms combined with candied orange zest and toasted wood notes reminiscent of aged Cognac.

 Definition: Originally Curacao triple sec, a variety of orange-flavored liqueur made from the dried peels of bitter and sweet orange.
 Triple sec was widely known by 1878, at the Exposition Universelle of 1878 in Paris.
 Consumed neat as a disestif or on the rocks, but is typically used as an ingredient for a variety of cocktails.